AndreFilho43/AndreFilho43/README.md

 <h2 align="left">Hi 👋!
-My name is André Filho and I'm a Data Engineer working as B.I from home, Brazil 🇧🇷.</h2>
+My name is André Filho and I'm a B.I analyst working from home, Brazil 🇧🇷.</h2>

 ###